 Lobdell taught Psychology at Pierce College in Washington State for 40 years.
 During Lobdell’s career, he has taught tens of thousands of students.

 After watching students cram for eight hours or more for a test without any improvement, Lobdell has developed a studying technique that helps the brain retain the information that you are studying in this video “Study Less, Study Smart”.

 Why would you be reading this article, if you could watch an interactive video lesson on YouTube?

 I found this video a year ago while searching for study tips on youtube.

-However, couldn’t find time to watch an hour long video.
-Interestingly, whosoever I shared it with did the same and kept it in their watch-later list.
+However, couldn’t find time to watch an hour-long video.
+Interestingly, whosoever I shared it with did the same and kept it on their watch-later list.

 Tip 1: Break your studies into chunked sessions: